Personalised business insurance

 - Class 3 concerns voluntary contributions (we’ll cover these later on)

 As a self-employed person, you won’t need to worry too much about class 1 contributions, unless of course you split your time between self-employed projects and a PAYE job as freelancers often do.
 In this case, your PAYE employer will deduct your class 1 contributions alongside your income tax directly from your pay before it reaches you.

 If you are employed by a company on a PAYE basis, your employer is required to make National Insurance contributions in addition to those that you make.
 These are known as class 1a and 1b, and from 6th April 2023 to 5th April 2024, both are charged at a rate of 13.8%.

-Class 2 contributions are payable by self-employed people and for the 2023/24 tax year are made up of a flat rate of £3.05 per week for any self-employed person with net profits over the Lower Profits Limit of £12,570 for 2023/24.
+Class 2 contributions are payable by self-employed people and for the 2023/24 tax year are made up of a flat rate of £3.45 per week for any self-employed person with net profits over the Lower Profits Limit of £12,570 for 2023/24.

 Class 4 contributions are also payable by self-employed people and for the 2023/24 tax year are calculated at:

 - 2% on profit over £50,270

 From April 2024, the main rate on class 4 contributions, charged on self-employed earnings between £12,570 and £50,270, will also be cut to 8%.

 How to pay